palewire/first-python-notebook/docs/index.rst

 .. image:: /_static/notebook.png

 Click the "New" button in the upper right and create a new Python 2 notebook.
-Now you're all setup and ready to start writing code.
+Now you are all setup and ready to start writing code.

-Don't stress.
-There's nothing too fancy about it.
+Do not stress.
+There is nothing too fancy about it.
 You can start by just doing a little simple math.

 Type the following into the first box, then hit the play button in the toolbox (or hit SHIFT+ENTER on your keyboard).